Tag Archives: cannabis-induced psychosis

 New book provides platform to warn other parents

 We’re sick and tired of being ridiculed, ostracized and shamed by those who deny the way marijuana can ruin lives!
-At last, the parents have a platform in print!
+At last, many parents put their platform in print!
 When your child has a drug problem — and that drug is marijuana — they may not know it.
 But there is no limit to the entire family’s suffering.

 For Laura Stack, the outcome was the worst, the death of her son Johnny.
 Laura told that story in her book, The Dangerous Truth About Today’s Marijuana.
 She also gave valuable insights into the science behind the harms of cannabis